aimhigherweb/iec_website/content/blog/looking-after-your-eyes-while-working-from-home.md

 author_url: /who-we-are/dylan-bentley
 preview_image: /uploads/photo-1563986768609-322da13575f3.jpeg
 ---
 <div><p>Visual hygiene is a phrase that is often used in optometry, but it's a concept that can be confusing.
 It essentially involves allowing the visual system to operate in the most comfortable conditions possible.
-From [children learning to read](https://www.innovativeeyecare.com.au/what-we-do/childrens-vision) for the first time, to [mum and dad working from home](https://www.innovativeeyecare.com.au/what-we-do/presbyopia), to [grandma and grandpa](https://www.innovativeeyecare.com.au/what-we-do/presbyopia) sitting down and reading the newspaper in the morning – nearly everybody can benefit by improving their visual hygiene.
+From <a href="https://www.innovativeeyecare.com.au/what-we-do/childrens-vision">children learning to read</a> for the first time, to  <a href="https://www.innovativeeyecare.com.au/what-we-do/presbyopia">mum and dad working from home</a>, to <a href="https://www.innovativeeyecare.com.au/what-we-do/presbyopia">grandma and grandpa</a> sitting down and reading the newspaper in the morning – nearly everybody can benefit by improving their visual hygiene.

 Recently, computer vision syndrome has emerged as a term that describes a group of eye and vision related problems resulting from poor visual hygiene when using a computer.
 It affects <b>50-90% of computer users</b>, with common symptoms including eye strain, blurred vision, double vision, headaches and dry eyes.<sup>1</sup>

 We've put some information together on how to improve your visual hygiene, so computer vision syndrome doesn't affect your day-to-day life.
-If you are suffering from any of these symptoms or would like to talk to one of our optometrists about visual hygiene, do not hesitate to [book an appointment](https://www.innovativeeyecare.com.au/contact) at either our Adelaide or Woodville practices.</p></div>
+If you are suffering from any of these symptoms or would like to talk to one of our optometrists about visual hygiene, do not hesitate to <a href="https://www.innovativeeyecare.com.au/contact/">book an appointment</a>at either our Adelaide or Woodville practices.</p></div>

 ###### Working distance